 This course is a study of the evolution of American political thought from 1776 to the present day with special reference to the liberal tradition.
 Among the figures surveyed are Hamilton, Madison, Calhoun, Sumner, Dewey, Santayana, Skinner, Marcuse and others.
 This course is not open to freshmen.
-PREREQUISITE: Any 1000- or 2000-level history course or permission of the instructor
+PREREQUISITE: Three previous courses in History and/or Political Science